artemis-nerds/node-asbs-server/README.md

 ## License

-node-artemis is licensed under the MIT license, but also includes code licensed under the "Beer-ware license".
+node-asbs-server is licensed under the MIT license, but also includes code licensed under the "Beer-ware license".
 Both of these licenses are included below.

 The MIT License (MIT)

-Copyright (c) 2015 Tom Barham
+Copyright (c) 2015 Tom Barham and the Artemis Nerds

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal